tensorwerk/stockroom/docs/quick-start.md

 Eager to take a quick run through stockroom?
 This page gives a good and crisp introduction to stockroom.

-1. Import a cifar10 dataset from torchvision to stockroom
+1. Import the CIFAR10 dataset from torchvision to stockroom
 2. Train a CNN with this data
-3. Save the hyper parameters and model to stockroom for reproducibility
+3. Save the hyper-parameters and model to stockroom for reproducibility

 You need to install `stockroom`, `pytorch`, `torchvision` and `matplotlib` for this tutorial

 !!! tip "Use conda"
-    installing pytorch and torchvision using pypi might install the `manylinux` bundle which is huge in size.
-Use conda if you can
+    Installing pytorch and torchvision using PyPI might install the `manylinux` bundle which is huge in size.
+Use `conda` if you can.

 ## Introduction

-Stockroom exposes the environment as three shelves.
-Data, Model and Experiments.
+Stockroom exposes the environment as three shelves: Data, Model and Experiments.
 This segregation let stockroom to be prejudice about what goes inside and optimize the storage.
 Stockroom also introduces `stock` CLI which gives you the ability to interact with your stockroom repository in a git-like way.
-Checkout the [reference doc](cli.md) for complete CLI reference.
+Check out the [reference doc](cli.md) for complete CLI reference.
 You'll be using both the CLI and Python APIs of stockroom in this tutorial.

 ## Initialize Stock Repository

-`CD` to your project directory and initialize it as a `stock` repository
+`cd` to your project directory and initialize it as a `stock` repository:

 <div class="termy">